rstudio/rstudio-conf-2022-program/sessions/tidymodels/tidyclust-expanding-tidymodels-to-clustering.md

 Please write abstract below.
 You may use simple markdown (links, code style, bold, italics) -->

-My name is Emil Hvitfeldt and I have spend the better part of this year working with Kelly Bodwin to write the tidyclust package which brings clustering to the tidymodels framework.
+This talk marks the grand introduction of tidyclust, a new package that provides a tidy unified interface to clustering model within the tidymodels framework.

-Said framework marked a leap forward for making machine learning methods more accessible to a general audiences in R However, it is currently limited to the realm of supervised learning.
+While tidymodels has been a leap forward in making machine learning methods accessible to a general audience in R, it is currently limited to the realm of supervised learning. tidyclust, by Emil Hvitfeldt and Kelly Bodwin, builds upon the interfaces familiar to tidymodels users to make unsupervised clustering models equally approachable.

-This talk marks the grand introduction of tidyclust, showing functionality and workflows that immediately should feel familiar to a tidymodels user